Alerts

 Phish from internal compromised user

-Last Updated: Wed, 03/09/2022 - 10:57
+Last Updated:

 Western has been receiving robo phone calls from a spoofed Western phone number.
 This means that though the call originated outside of Western, it appears to be from Western.
 The number we are currently seeing is (360) 650-7929, but this may change over time.
 There is not much Western can do to prevent these calls at this time, so your best strategy is to decline the call and let it go to voice mail.

-Last Updated: Tue, 12/21/2021 - 17:39
+Last Updated:

-Status: Active Severity: Major
+Status: Resolved Severity: Major

 Western has been receiving phishing emails from compromised SharePoint and OneDrive sites, saying someone has shared a file with you.
 Unless your are expecting a file to be shared with you, and know the person sharing the file, do not try to open it!
 You may be prompted to enter your credentials, and your identity will be stolen.
 Please also sign up for multi-factor authentication to better protect your identity.